Following the Assembly in Paris, the fate of Archdiocese remains uncertain

 Thus, the future fate of the Archdiocese remains uncertain.

-On August 31, Archbishop John (Renneto) received a canonical letter of affranchisement from the Patriarchate of Constantinople with the possibility of transferring to another jurisdiction.
-Phanar later appointed Metropolitan Emmanuel of France as a head of the Western European Archdiocese.
+On August 31, Archbishop John (Renneteau) received a canonical letter of affranchisement from the Patriarchate of Constantinople with the possibility of transferring to another jurisdiction.
+Phanar later appointed Metropolitan Emmanuel of Gaul as the head of the Western European Archdiocese.